luke-hill/ruby-training/dice_games/README.md

 $ rspec
 ```

-The tests will (mostly), fail, but the output will contain
+The tests will fail and the output will contain

 ```
 Finished in 0.01999 seconds (files took 0.06172 seconds to load)